-This seminar includes class discussion and student presentations on a variety of private international law topics including international sales contracts, letters of credit, dispute resolution, the General Agreement on Tariffs and Trade, Customs procedures, tariff classification and appraisement, import relief such as antidumping, countervailing duty, and "escape clause" proceedings, Customs enforcement, and export controls.
+This seminar includes class discussion and student presentations on a variety of private international law topics including international sales contracts, financing of international sales through letters of credit, dispute resolution, recognition and enforcement of foreign judgments, the General Agreement on Tariffs and Trade, import relief such as anti-dumping, countervailing duty, and "escape clause" proceedings, export controls, and foreign investment and expropriation.
 A paper is optional.
 There are no prerequisites.